Home > Resources > Recover deleted photos on iPad

 • Choose iCloud Backup.

 • All device backups will list at the bottom the iCloud Backup screen.
+Ensure there's a previous backup containing the iPad photos you want to recover.

 • Navigate to Settings > General > Transfer or Reset iPad.